LEADERSHIP

 • On behalf of the NENA Development Steering Council (DSC), Ms. Amy McDowell, Director of the Greenville County Office of 9-1-1 in South Carolina, nominated by an affirmative vote of the NENA DSC.

-• On behalf of the NENA 9-1-1 Core Services Committee (911CSC), Mr. Steve O’Conor, senior consultant at Next Generation 9-1-1 Consulting Services in Melbourne, Florida, nominated by affirmative vote of the NENA 911CSC.
+• On behalf of the NENA 9-1-1 Core Services Committee (911CSC), Mr. Bill Mertka, Lead Principal Architect, of AT&T nominated by affirmative vote of the NENA 911CSC.

-• To fill the slot for one member representing a U.S. state, provincial, or national non-U.S. 9-1-1 authority with responsibility for operating an NG9-1-1 network, Ms. Maria Jacques, 9-1-1 Director of the state of Maine, nominated by the National Association of State 9-1-1 Administrators (NASNA).
+• To fill the slot for one member representing a U.S. state, provincial, or national non-U.S. 9-1-1 authority with responsibility for operating an NG9-1-1 network, Mr. Jason Horning, State 9-1-1 Program Manager of the State of North Dakota nominated by the National Association of State 9-1-1 Administrators (NASNA).

 • To fill the slot for one member representing local or regional 9-1-1 authority with responsibility for operating an NG9-1-1 network within a region smaller than a U.S. state or province, such as a county, metropolitan area or a council of governments, Mr. Steve McMurrer, 9-1-1 Systems Administrator of Fairfax County, Virginia, nominated by the Metropolitan Washington Council of Governments.

-• To fill the slot for one member representing commercial provider of NG9-1-1 core services, Mr. Eric Caddy, Executive Vice President of Corporate Strategy with Next Generation Advanced (NGA), nominated by Industry Council for Emergency Response Technologies (iCERT).
+• To fill the slot for one member representing commercial provider of NG9-1-1 core services, Mr. Roger Marshall, Technical Director of Comtech Communications nominated by Comtech Communications.

 • To fill the slot for one member representing commercial providers of NG9-1-1 end-user products, Mr. Brooks Shannon, Director, Emergency Communications Solutions, of Esri, nominated by Esri.